ShekharReddy4/openmrs-contrib-atlas-node/README.md

 Note:

- npm install --save <package name>   -----> is to install and save a module in package.json
+ npm install --save package-name   -----> is to install and save a module in package.json

- npm rm --save <package name>        -----> is to remove a module in package.json
+ npm rm --save package-name        -----> is to remove a module in package.json